-As you and I consider the ever increasing and more sinister tragedies befalling our world today: terrorism, human trafficking, school shootings, abortion – our hearts cry out in deep despair for justice.
-Yet at the end of the day, if we look deep into our hearts, we realize that underneath it all, what the world desires most is not justice, but love.
+As you and I consider the ever increasing and more sinister tragedies befalling our world today: terrorism, wars, human trafficking, school shootings, abortion – our hearts cry out in deep despair for justice.
+And rightfully so.
+Yet at the end of the day, if we look deep into our hearts, we realize that underneath it all, what the world desires most – is not justice, but love.
 In Christ, BOTH are satisfied.

 We Have the Answer